huntdatacenter/docs/docs/patch-notes.md

 We have included the ability to report threats and vulnerabilities on our [contact](/contact) page.

-**Unsubscribe to Ting invitations**
+**Deregister to future Tingweek invitations**

-We have introducted a new service desk button where all users can reserve their email from future Tingweek invitations.
+We have introducted a new service desk button where all users can deregister to future Tingweek invitations.

 <h3>Upcoming features</h3>

+**New policies and statement of applicability**

-* New version of HUNT Cloud Security and privacy policies and Statement of Applicability with ISO/IEC 27001:2022 version control references.
+We will welcome DNV for a joint ISO 27001 and 27701 certiication audit in the first week of November.
+We plan to upgrade our Security and privacy policies and Statement of Applicability with new ISO/IEC 27001:2022 control set before the audit.

 :::